Tribune: Tribune of the plebs

-The tribuni plebis, known in English as tribunes of the plebs, tribunes of the people, or plebeian tribunes, were instituted in 494 BC, after the first secession of the plebs, in order to protect the interests of the plebeians against the actions of the senate and the annual magistrates, who were uniformly patrician.
+The tribuni plebis, known in English as tribunes of the plebs, tribunes of the people, or plebeian tribunes, were instituted in 494 BC, after the first secession of the plebs, to protect the interests of the plebeians against the actions of the senate and the annual magistrates, who were uniformly patrician.
 The ancient sources indicate the tribunes may have originally been two or five in number.
 If the former, the college of tribunes was expanded to five in 470 BC.
 Either way, the college was increased to ten in 457 BC, and remained at this number throughout Roman history.
 They were assisted by two aediles plebis, or plebeian aediles.
-Only plebeians were eligible for these offices, although there were at least two exceptions.
+Only plebeians were eligible for these offices, although at least two exceptions existed.

 The tribunes of the plebs had the power to convene the concilium plebis, or plebeian assembly, and propose legislation before it.
 Only one of the tribunes could preside over this assembly, which had the power to pass laws affecting only the plebeians, known as plebiscita, or plebiscites.
 After 287 BC, the decrees of the concilium plebis had the effect of law over all Roman citizens.
 By the 3rd century BC, the tribunes could also convene and propose legislation before the senate.

 Although sometimes referred to as "plebeian magistrates," technically the tribunes of the plebs were not magistrates, having been elected by the plebeians alone, and not the whole Roman people.
 However, they were sacrosanct, and the whole body of the plebeians were pledged to protect the tribunes against any assault or interference with their persons during their terms of office.
 Anyone who violated the sacrosanctity of the tribunes might be killed without penalty.